-MR. STERN: I do see that, but when we first played our NBA exhibition in 2004, what I was struck by, because it was Yao and the Houston Rockets and the nature.
+MR. STERN: I do see that, but when we first played our NBA exhibit in 2004, what I was struck by, because it was Yao and the Houston Rockets and the Sacramento Kings, were the demands that were made on Yao and his unfailing good nature.

-Sacramento Kings, were the demands that were made on Yao and his unfailing good think the Dream Team was a sensation.
+MR. ANTHOLIS: Back in China?
+MR. STERN: Back in China.
+I mean, we were traveling with -- people think the Dream Team was a sensation.
 Yao, with the Houston Rockets, topped them all.
 And I think many of our reporters following us and television crews were astounded by the popularity of Yao and also the familiarity of the fans they saw with the game.
 Talk about the universal teenager.
 You could see it.
 You know, they were wearing their pants too low.
 They've got headphones on.
 Their hair is tinted blonde and they're shouting Yao, Yao and shaking the bus.
 So our traveling media was astounded by the melding of these cultures brought together by this little round ball and this very large player.